 (subject to change)

-Aug.
-12, 10 a.m. to noon, Edinburgh Community Center, 100 E. Main Cross St., Edinburgh.
-Theme: Respecting One Another is Hard Work.
+Oct.
+7, 10 a.m. to noon, Edinburgh Community Center, 100 E. Main Cross St., Edinburgh.
+Theme: Making the World Better with a Better Family.

 To RSVP to a Parent Cafe meeting or for more information about Parent Cafe, contact Michele Neumann, Parent Cafe coordinator, at 317-619-2657 or firstname.lastname@example.org.